Colombia at the 2020 Summer Paralympics: Boccia

 Three Colombian boccia players classified to BC4 events.

 Cycling

 Colombia sent one male and one female cyclist after successfully getting a slot in the 2018 UCI Nations Ranking Allocation quota for the Americas.

 Road

 Colombia entered a squad of six riders (four men and two women) to compete in their respective Paralympic road races.

 Track

 Powerlifting

 Colombia entered four powerlifters (three men and one woman) to the 2020 Summer Paralympics.

 Swimming

-Thirteen Colombian swimmers have qualified to compete at the 2020 Summer Paralympics via the 2019 World Para Swimming Championships slot allocation method including Carlos Serrano Zarate who is a defending champion in the 100m breaststroke SB7 & eight athlete qualified via MQS.
+Thirteen Colombian swimmers have qualified to compete at the 2020 Summer Paralympics via the 2019 World Para Swimming Championships slot allocation method including Carlos Serrano Zárate who is a defending champion in the 100m breaststroke SB7 & eight athlete qualified via MQS.